adonisjs/v5-docs/content/guides/views/rendering.md

 ## View renderer instances

-Views in edge are rendered using the [ViewRenderer](https://github.com/edge-js/edge/blob/develop/src/Renderer/index.ts) class.
+Views in Edge are rendered using the [ViewRenderer](https://github.com/edge-js/edge/blob/develop/src/Renderer/index.ts) class.
 So every time you run the `View.render` method, we create a new instance of the `ViewRenderer` and then call the `render` method on it.

 You can also get the renderer instance by calling the `View.getRenderer()` method and use the `share` method to share data with the view.